Samojo3303/461Project/README.md

 https://www.npmjs.com/package/express
 https://github.com/nullivex/nodist

-The system also requires an .env file with a GitHub authentication token, log file location and logging virbosity level (0 for silent, 1 for info, 2 for debugging).
+The system also requires a .env file with a GitHub authentication token, log file location and logging virbosity level (0 for silent, 1 for info, 2 for debugging).
 The file should be named ".env", and in this format:

 GITHUB_TOKEN = *token here*
 LOG_FILE = *path here*